Table of Contents

 RCC Bed is provided for every 3ft of height of Brickwork.

-As per above figure Length and Height is 10Ft x 10Ft Height,
+As per above figure Length and Height of brickwork is 10Ft x 10Ft Height,

 For 10′ height there must be 2 Beds in brickwork.